Multiphase Flow

 Mesh

-In this simulation, we define a simple mesh generated internally using the InternalMesh generator, as illustrated in the first tutorial (Tutorial 1: First Steps).
-The mesh dimensions and cell sizes are chosen to be those specified in the SPE10 test case, but are limited to the two bottom layers.
-The mesh description must be done in meters.
+In this simulation, we define a mesh generated internally using the InternalMesh generator, illustrated in the first tutorial (Tutorial 1: First Steps).
+The mesh dimensions and cell sizes are chosen to be those specified in the the two bottom layers of the SPE10 test case.
+The mesh dimensions are specified in meters.

 <Mesh>